cbrennanpoole/preamble-project/README.md

 Their names; War on Drugs, and Stigma.

 ---

-> Preamble-Projoect is an impossible to refute evidence-based strategy establishing an absolute need for fighting the stigma disease.
+> Preamble-Project is an impossible to refute evidence-based strategy establishing an absolute need for fighting the stigma disease.

----
++---

 Finally, by bringing those problems together, the underlying issues (lack of opportunity / diminishing self-worth) will surface becoming more visible to the unaffected.
-Whis is the inertia we seek.
-Allowing for replinishment of opportunity and equality for all sub-sectors of American Citizens.
+Which is the inertia we seek.
+Allowing for replenishment of opportunity and equality for all sub-sectors of American Citizens.
 This will certainly create a long-lasting domino effect tilting the tides to the favor of the people .
 While further weakening and helping fuel the fire that is going to bring America to Drug War Ends.
 Just as prohibition finds its end.
 And We the People continue on demanding actual actionable alternative answers.